 In late August, Shelley Oxenham, U.S. Projects Specialist for Children Incorporated, and I traveled to Lawrence County, Kentucky to visit Louisa Middle School and Lawrence County High School.
 The two schools are located in the Eastern Kentucky Coal Field region in a very rural part of the state.
 The county is one of the largest in the state, meaning the distances between stores, homes, schools, and businesses are vast.

 The county is one of the largest in the state, meaning the distances between stores, homes, schools, and businesses are vast.

 There is no quick trip to anywhere in Lawrence County; even going to buy a carton of milk or visiting the post office can take twenty or thirty minutes by car – and that is for those who are fortunate enough to have reliable vehicles.
 For people living in poverty that can’t afford to own a car, such large distances between destinations create huge problems.

 Shelley and I first met with our Volunteer Coordinators Luann Kelly and Anne Preece in Luann’s office at Louisa Middle School; Anne’s office is at Lawrence County High School only a few hundred yards from the middle school, up a big hill, but only a short walk away.
 It is one of the few times on my many trips to Eastern Kentucky that I have seen schools within walking distance of one another.
 Luann has been working in the school system for eighteen years; Anne is newer and has been at the school for only a few years, but she has gotten to know the students well.

 Of the 440 children that attend the middle school and the 691 that attend the high school, eighteen children are currently enrolled in our program.
 But both Luann and Anne told us that many more children could benefit from having sponsors.
-One in four people in Lawrence County lives in poverty, and the unemployment rate is 10.9 percent.
+One in four people in Lawrence County lives in poverty, and the unemployment rate is 11%.